Correlated phases of moat-band excitons in two dimensions: Interaction energy of the chiral spin liquid

 \subsection{Numerical results}

-We have numerically solved Eq.\ \eqref{eq:GPEdimless} as a function of $\paramSSMoat$ and $\paramSSInt$ in 1D, and the resulting phase diagram is plotted in Figure\ \ref{fig:1DPhaseDiagrams}.
+We have numerically solved Eq.\ \eqref{eq:GPEdimless} as a function of $\paramSSMoat$ and $\paramSSInt$ in 1D, and the resulting phase diagram is plotted in the first panel of Fig.\ \ref{fig:1DPhaseDiagrams}.
 In the 1D case, there are three possible phases.
-The dark-green region corresponds to a condensate with a constant order parameter, and is simply dubbed the BEC phase for simplicity.
-By contrast, the light-green region corresponds to the homogeneous FF phase, while the yellow region is the LO or stripe phase, featuring an inhomogeneous periodic density profile.
+The purple region corresponds to a condensate with a constant order parameter, and is simply dubbed the constant BEC (CBEC) phase for simplicity.
+By contrast, the turquoise region corresponds to the homogeneous FF phase, while the yellow region is the LO or stripe phase, featuring an inhomogeneous periodic density profile.